stdevPavelmc/FAASGS/README.md

 Next step is to select the satellites you want to monitor, the file is named `sats.json` and it has a very common web format, you can add or remove sats as your need.

-Use `sudo nano sats.json` to edit the file, it came by default with all the working NOAA satellites and the working VHF ones, but if you have a dualband antenna you can introduce some UHF sats also.
+Use `sudo nano sats.json` to edit the file, it came by default with all the working NOAA satellites and the working VHF ones, but if you have a dual-band antenna you can introduce some UHF sats also.

 Please note that the satellites has a name and a nickname, the name refers to the one that appears in the TLE file and the nickname is a friendly name for us (and must not contain spaces, parenthesis, slashes, etc)